 In many countries, you don’t really have to think about finding Wi-Fi — it’s just there when you need it.
 But Japan is a bit different.

-Yes, Japan is almost absurdly futuristic in some ways, but in other ways it can be quite old-fashioned (for example, see our post on cash and credit cards in Japan).
+Yes, Japan is almost absurdly futuristic in some ways, but in other ways it can be quite old-fashioned (for example, its stance on cash and credit cards).

 Wi-Fi at Cafes in Japan